jonathanjafari/medical-codex-pipeline/README.md

 - Personal environment files remain private
 - Only the processed outputs and code are version controlled

+**Note:** Real medical datasets are very large and may contain sensitive information.
+For this class project we only include small sample files; in real-world settings raw data is excluded from version control to protect privacy and reduce repository size.

 ## Running Individual Processors

 ```bash